 Or for MIND C.T.I:

-ROCE is commonly used for comparing the performance of similar businesses.
-In our analysis, MIND C.T.I’s ROCE is meaningfully higher than the 9.5% average in the Software industry.
+ROCE can be useful when making comparisons, such as between similar companies.
+MIND C.T.I's ROCE appears to be substantially greater than the 9.8% average in the Software industry.
 We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
-Regardless of the industry comparison, in absolute terms, MIND C.T.I’s ROCE currently appears to be excellent.
+Setting aside the comparison to its industry for a moment, MIND C.T.I's ROCE in absolute terms currently looks quite high.

 When considering this metric, keep in mind that it is backwards looking, and not necessarily predictive.
 ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
 ROCE is, after all, simply a snap shot of a single year.
-If MIND C.T.I is cyclical, it could make sense to check out this free graph of past earnings, revenue and cash flow.
+How cyclical is MIND C.T.I?
+You can see for yourself by looking at this free graph of past earnings, revenue and cash flow.

-MIND C.T.I has total liabilities of US$3.7m and total assets of US$25m.
-Therefore its current liabilities are equivalent to approximately 15% of its total assets.
-A minimal amount of current liabilities limits the impact on ROCE.
+MIND C.T.I has total assets of US$30m and current liabilities of US$6.8m.
+Therefore its current liabilities are equivalent to approximately 23% of its total assets.
+The fairly low level of current liabilities won't have much impact on the already great ROCE.

 Our Take On MIND C.T.I's ROCE

 , MIND C.T.I looks strong on this analysis, but there are plenty of other companies that could be a good opportunity .
 Here is a free list of companies growing earnings rapidly.

 If you like to buy stocks alongside management, then you might just love this free list of companies.
 (Hint: insiders have been buying them).

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.